 Do People with Spinal Cord Injury Have Lifespans Shorter Than the Average?

 Typically, yes.
 Before World War II, most people who sustained a spinal cord injury died within weeks of their injury from urinary dysfunction, respiratory infection or bedsores.
 With the advent of modern antibiotics, modern materials such as plastics and latex, and better procedures for dealing with the everyday issues of living with spinal cord injury, many people approach the lifespan of non-disabled individuals.
 Overall, 85 percent of people with spinal cord injury who survive the first 24 hours are still alive 10 years later.
 The most common cause of death is due to diseases of the respiratory system, with most of these being due to pneumonia.
 In fact, pneumonia is the single leading cause of death throughout the entire 15-year period immediately following spinal cord injury.

 St. Petersburg Spinal Cord Injury Attorneys

 If you or a loved one suffered a spinal cord injury, it is important to speak to a St. Petersburg spinal cord injury attorney who will zealously represent you and obtain compensation on your behalf.
-The attorneys at the Dolman Law Group are skilled spinal cord injury attorneys and they are ready to review and evaluate your case.
-Contact Dolman Law Group today at 727-222-6922 to schedule your free legal case evaluation and consultation.
+The attorneys at the Sibley Dolman Gipe Accident Injury Lawyers, PA are skilled spinal cord injury attorneys and they are ready to review and evaluate your case.
+Contact Sibley Dolman Gipe Accident Injury Lawyers, PA today at 727-222-6922 to schedule your free legal case evaluation and consultation.